NuevoFoundation/workshops/content/english/java-tictactoe/activity-2.md

 public Scanner(InputStream source);
 ```

+## 3. Obtaining User Input
-3. In the previous activity, we prompt the user to enter numbers from 1 - 9.
+In the previous activity, we prompt the user to enter numbers from 1 - 9.
 Hence, we will be expecting an `int` from the input stream.

    To obtain the `int` the `Scanner` object stores, we call the method `nextInt()` on `sc`, the `Scanner` object.
 ```java
 public int nextInt();
 ```

+## 4. (optional) Test Your Program
-4. (optional) To test your program, add a print statement to prints out the value you store from `nextInt()`.
+To test your program, add a print statement to prints out the value you store from `nextInt()`.

    Try to run your program, and type in some numbers and click `enter`.
 You should see your number being correctly printed out.
 For example: